-The TNM (tumor, node, metastasis) system, developed by the American Joint Committee on Cancer (AJCC) and the International Association for the Study of Lung Cancer, is used to classify and stage lung cancer (see Table 1).
+Developed by the American Joint Committee on Cancer (AJCC) and the International Association for the Study of Lung Cancer (IASLC), the AJCC TNM system uses the following categories to stage non-small lung cancer (NSCLC) (see Table 1):

-- Limited-stage SCLC is confined to one part of the chest, in just one part of the lung and in nearby lymph nodes.
+Limited-stage SCLC is confined to one part of the chest, in just one part of the lung and in nearby lymph nodes.
+It is considered Stages I to III in the AJCC TNM staging system.

-- Extensive-stage SCLC has spread to other parts of the body, such as the area between the lungs, bone, brain or other lung.
+Extensive-stage SCLC has spread to other parts of the body, such as the area between the lungs, the other lung, or outside of the chest, such as to the brain or bone.
+It is considered to be Stage IV in the AJCC TNM staging system.

 |TX||Primary tumor cannot be assessed, or tumor proven by the presence of malignant (cancerous) cells in sputum (mucus that has been coughed up) or bronchial washings (cells collected from inside the airways) but not visualized by imaging or bronchoscopy.|